top of page

 CAN CREATIVE COMMUNITY ENGAGEMENT METHODS INFORM INCLUSIVE & ACCEPTED DESIGNS FOR RESILIENT FUTURE COASTS?

-The programs innovative approach seeks to empower coastal communities in Western Australia by facilitating interdisciplinary workshops that combine social science, landscape architecture and visual arts.
+The project's innovative approach seeks to empower coastal communities in Western Australia by facilitating interdisciplinary workshops that combine social science, landscape architecture and visual arts.
 These collaborative efforts aim to inspire and enable communities to envision and create a resilient future aligned with sustainable development goals.

 1. Understand local values through art & interviews